Okeoma/APPLICATION-OF-TEXT-TRANSFORMERS-IN-THE-EDUCATIONAL-SECTOR/README.md

 # Data Science Product Development on Text Transformers in the Educational Sector
 The NLP product developed using text transformers was tailored to meet the needs of educators and students in the educational sector.
 The product was designed to be easy to use, fast, accurate, and scalable.
-- The access to the application files can be downloaded from the link: https://drive.google.com/drive/folders/1UubOAJCB4Oa2j27EdUgDzWd5I6vGewgR?usp=sharing
+- The application files can be downloaded from the link: https://drive.google.com/drive/folders/1UubOAJCB4Oa2j27EdUgDzWd5I6vGewgR?usp=sharing

 ### Description
 The Data science NLP product was built with text transformers.
 There are suitable NLP machine learning models that are effective for use in the education sector.
 Some of them were used in developing the product.